Zucchini Rutabaga Fritters are super easy to make, delicious, light, and make for an easy main dish or side.

 - Add grated zucchini and rutabaga to a kitchen towel or mesh cloth and squeeze as much water out as possible.

-- Add to a large bowl and add in nutritional yeast, 1 tbsp dill, cumin, garlic powder, salt, pepper, eggs, cassava flour and baking soda. .
+- Add to a large bowl and add in nutritional yeast, 1 tablespoon dill, cumin, garlic powder, salt, pepper, eggs, cassava flour and baking soda. .

 - With your hands, mix everything really well and form into 12 patties.